tranhungnghiep/AI-Conference-Info/README.md

 2. For **ICDM**, submissions of short paper and those of long paper are in the same session and the decision of the paper type is made according to its quality.

 ---
-Inspired by [lixin4ever/Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate), extended with better coverage, better format, and corrections.
+Inspired by [lixin4ever/Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate), extended for better coverage of conferences in AI.
 Contributions with updated statistics via issues/pull requests are welcome.